reach-sh/reach-lang/docs/src/guide/ganache/index.md

 This sets the Ethereum URI to the host machine's port and instructs Reach that the network is "isolated", which means it is for testing.

-Second, you can programmatically create a Ganache network from inside of your JavaScript frontend and set it is as a provider for the Reach standard library.
+Second, you can programmatically create a Ganache network from inside of your JavaScript frontend and set it as a provider for the Reach standard library.
 This requires some modification to your frontend.

 You need to add the `ganache-core` package as a dependency in your `package.json` file.